 When you set up an automatic payment, be sure you have enough funds available in your checking account.
 Otherwise, if your bank rejects the payments, you'll be charged a returned payment fee plus you'll end up paying finance charges since the balance wasn't paid in full by the due date.

 When you can’t afford to pay the entire statement balance, you must pay at least the minimum to avoid receiving late payment penalties.
-Or, pay more than the minimum if you can afford it, to reduce your credit card balance faster and reduce the amount of interest you pay over time.
+Pay more than the minimum if you can afford it—this will reduce your credit card balance faster and lessen the amount of interest you pay over time.